What is colostrum?

 Bovine colostrum is the cow version of colostrum.
 Because of its nutritional qualities, including protein power, it’s quickly gaining popularity in the athletic world.

 Dr. Jon Buckley, a sports nutrition expert who teaches at the University of South Australia, has studied the potential benefits of bovine colostrum for athletes for decades.
 He’s found that supplementing an athlete’s diet with 60 grams of concentrated protein powder from bovine colostrum can improve an athlete's performance by more than 5 percent, according to an article that Buckley helped write, published in 2002 in the Journal of Science and Medicine in Sport.

 The Australian team used the same regimen and credited their successes in the 2000 and 2004 summer Olympics to bovine colostrum, according to an article published by the Center for Nutritional Research.

-It’s All in the Gut
+It’s all in the gut

 The bulk of a person’s immune system lies within their guts.
 The antibodies in colostrum are vital for helping newborns build up the ability to fight disease, but they can also prove valuable for athletes.

-Not Just for Runners
+Not just for